enoch-engineer/cloud-foundation/README.md

 - Launched Ubuntu for the first time
 - Created my Linux username and password
 - Used linux commands
+- created a directioy
+- changed into a directory
+- created a file
+- viewed a file

 ## Why This Matters
 This is the foundation of my cloud engineering environment.